Quantum complexity in gravity, quantum field theory, and quantum information science: Preface

-Figure~\ref{fig:preface} depicts the review's structure.
-A reader might traverse it via any of (at least) four paths, indicated by arrows in the figure.
-A common thread unites each path's components.
+Figure~\ref{fig:preface} depicts the review's structure; the arrows indicate possible paths through the material.
 All paths begin in Sec.~\ref{sec:key_notions}, a glossary for key concepts.
 A reader may study this section more or less thoroughly, depending on their background, and return to the section later as necessary.
 Let us now outline the paths consecutively.

-We start with the leftmost arrow in Fig.~\ref{fig:preface}.
-It points to Section~\ref{sec:dialogue}, a dialogue inspired by Galilei's famous discourse on cosmology.
-Our dialogue resembles a discussion at a conference: not all terms are sharply defined, and different speakers present different perspectives.
-Later sections provide greater rigor and more detail.
+The leftmost arrow in Fig.~\ref{fig:preface} points to Sec.~\ref{sec:dialogue}, a dialogue inspired by Galilei's famous discourse on cosmology.
+The dialogue is modeled on discussions at a conference: not all terms are sharply defined, and different speakers present different perspectives.
+Later sections provide greater rigor and detail.
 The dialogue terminates the first, briefest path through the review.

-The second path focuses on quantum-information-theoretic features of quantum complexity (see the second-leftmost sequence of arrows in Fig.~\ref{fig:preface}).
-This path includes the definition of circuit complexity in Sec.~\ref{sec:what_is_quantum_complexity}.
+The second path, marked by the second-leftmost sequence of arrows in Fig.~\ref{fig:preface}, focuses on quantum information theoretic features of complexity.
+This path defines circuit complexity in Sec.~\ref{sec:what_is_quantum_complexity}.
 Section~\ref{sec:qi} presents applications of complexity to quantum information theory and many-body physics.

-The third path's protagonist is the evolution of complexity under Hamiltonian dynamics (see the second-rightmost sequence of arrows in Fig.~\ref{fig:preface}).
-Section~\ref{sec:what_is_quantum_complexity} describes how complexity grows under Hamiltonian evolution, using counting arguments, and under random circuits.
-The complexity's time evolution inspired the definitions of geometrical observables in gravitational physics, as discussed in Sec.~\ref{sec:holography}.
+The third path, marked by the second-rightmost sequence of arrows in Fig.~\ref{fig:preface}, considers time evolution of complexity.
+Section~\ref{sec:what_is_quantum_complexity} uses counting arguments to analyze the effects of Hamiltonian dynamics and of random circuits transforming a state.
+Some of this material has a bearing on proposed geometric duals of quantum complexity in the correspondence between quantum theories of gravity in asymptotically AdS spacetimes and Conformal Field Theories, as discussed in Sec.~\ref{sec:holography}.

 The right-hand side of Fig.~\ref{fig:preface} illustrates the fourth path through the review.
-It focuses on quantum-complexity definitions suited to continuous-time evolution.
-Sections~\ref{ssec:Nielsen_complexity}, \ref{sec:Krylov} and \ref{sec:complexity_QFT} introduce Nielsen's complexity, the Krylov complexity, and complexity quantities inspired by tensor networks.
-All these measures elucidate thermalization, chaos, quantum-circuit optimization, and more.
+It focuses on quantum complexity definitions that are suited to continuous-time evolution.
+Section~\ref{ssec:Nielsen_complexity} introduces the idea that complexity of time evolution can be measured in terms of lengths of geodesic paths on the unitary group from the identity to the time evolution operator.
+Sec.~\ref{sec:Krylov} introduces approaches that measure complexity of dynamics in terms of the spread of operators or states over time.
+Sec.~\ref{sec:complexity_QFT} introduces approaches inspired by tensor networks.